Where to eat along Beaubien Street: our top picks in the neighbourhood

 Gus: Small steakhouse.
 Big flavours.

-In his small, neighbourhood space with a decidedly rustic decor, Chef David Ferguson delivers his bold brand of creative and spicy cuisine influenced by the American southwest.
-A favourite Beaubien Street spot that keeps us clamoring for more.
+In his intimate space with a decidedly rustic décor that brings New York brasseries to mind, Chef David Ferguson delivers his bold brand of creative and spicy cuisine influenced by world flavours.
+Meat and fish grilled to perfection, classic Caesar salad and more: this Beaubien Street spot welcomes a host of regulars on the daily.

 38 Beaubien Street East